MakeSchool-Tutorials/Makestagram-Swift-V2/P5-Connecting-to-Parse/content.md

 Since all the features of *Makestagram* rely on the Parse framework, we will set it up as a very first step.

 The Parse framework requires us to provide the *ID* of our Parse App as soon as our iPhone app starts.
 That way our iPhone app and our backend can establish a connection.
+Since we are hosting our own Parse, we will also have to put in the URL where that server lives.

 To set up the Parse SDK we will first need to answer the following question: *What is the right place to perform code upon app launch?*